vipulnaik/working-drafts/givewell/website-redesign-costs.md

 * <http://www.idealware.org/blog/2008/10/how-much-does-nonprofit-website-cost.html>: Lists $100K near upper bound
 * <http://nonprofithub.org/nonprofit-web-design/nonprofit-website-investment-expense>: "There’s a huge difference in mentality and approach to decision-making when you’re focused on ROI as opposed to cost.
 I know nonprofit organizations that have spent literally $50,000 or more on their websites and had a huge return on investment because their donations increased, their fundraising capacity grew and some of their significant expenses decreased.
 I know other nonprofits that have spent $500 or less and ended up throwing their money away."
 * <https://www.quora.com/How-much-do-nonprofit-organizations-budget-for-web-design/answer/Joe-Garecht>: "Large-Size non-profits will likely have a stand-along marketing budget, and will be willing to pay >$10,000 for a redesign, will likely want custom work, and will redesign more often, perhaps every 2-3 years."
+* <http://www.hewlett.org/wp-content/uploads/2016/11/Hewlett-2015-Form-990-PF-full-return.pdf> (429 pages): Lots of examples of website redesign costs supported by the Hewlett Foundation.
+Costs range from $17,000 to $112,500.
+Search for "website" in the (long) PDF.

 ## Email titled "Please respond by end of Monday: seeking your thoughts on new websites for GiveWell and Open Philanthropy Project" from Holden Karnofsky to an undisclosed list of recipients on February 6, 2015